NicholasPiano/transactino/wotan/apps/transactino/templates/index.html.md

 ## Transaction Match

-Transaction match objects represent successful matches of their corresponding transaction report objects.
+`TransactionMatch` objects represent successful matches of their corresponding `TransactionReport` objects.
 They can be filtered by a variety of useful parameters including their parent address and the hash of the block they occurred in.

 ### transaction_match get